 Peptic Ulcers

 Peptic ulcer disease is one of the most common gastrointestinal conditions worldwide.
 It refers to open sores that develop on the inner lining of the stomach, upper small intestine (duodenum), or esophagus.
-While millions of people experience stomach discomfort each year, ulcers are a distinct condition requiring specific evaluation and treatment.
+While millions of people experience stomach discomfort each year, peptic ulcers are a distinct condition requiring specific evaluation and treatment.
 Understanding what causes ulcers, how they are diagnosed, and what treatments are available can help patients and caregivers make informed decisions.

 What Are Peptic Ulcers?